IELTS - The World’s Most Popular High-Stakes English Language Test

 Latest techniques that test your ability to use language, rather than memorization of grammar / vocabulary of a language

 The IELTS approach is recognized as being fair, reliable and valid to all candidates - regardless of nationality, cultural background, gender or special needs.
 The test questions are developed by a network known as the IELTS item writers in Australia, Canada, New Zealand, UK and the US.
-They are based on real life sources (for example, advertisements, books, newspapers and company policies), ensuring they are always fit for purpose.
+They are based on real life sources (for example, advertisements, books, newspapers and company policies), in order to ensure they’re always fit for purpose.

 IELTS has been developed in close consultation with academics, professional bodies and immigration authorities from around the world.

 *Results for IELTS on computer are usually available in 5 days after you finish all components of your test.
-Please note that the result release day will be postponed to the next working day if the 5th day falls on Sunday or public holiday.
-Notification will be given to candidate if the results are not available on scheduled date.
+Please note that the result release day will be postponed to the next working day in the event that the 5th day falls on a Sunday or Public Holiday.
+Candidates will be notified if results are not available on the scheduled date.

-IELTS offers two types of test – IELTS Academic and IELTS General Training.
+IELTS offers two types of test - IELTS Academic Exam and IELTS General Training.

 You may take IELTS Academic if you want to:

 Study or train at a university or college as an undergraduate.

 Study or train at a university or college as a postgraduate.